wassimkraouch/2020-ws_doua/slides.md

 ### reveal-md

-We are going to use reveal-md.
+You are going to use `reveal-md`.

-Open terminal and install globally by:
+Open the terminal and install globally by:

 ```sh
 npm install -g reveal-md
 ```

+If you get access errors messages, fix them.
+See slide **Node**.

-Please read:
+Afterwards, please read:

 https://github.com/webpro/reveal-md